hetznercloud/cli/docs/reference/manual/hcloud_storage-box_enable-snapshot-plan.md

       --day-of-month int     Day of the month the Snapshot Plan should be executed on.
 Not specified means every day --day-of-week string   Day of the week the Snapshot Plan should be executed on.
 Not specified means every day -h, --help                 help for enable-snapshot-plan
-      --hour int             Hour the Snapshot Plan should be executed on (UTC).
-Not specified means every hour --max-snapshots int    Maximum amount of Snapshots that should be created by this Snapshot Plan --minute int           Minute the Snapshot Plan should be executed on (UTC).
-Not specified means every minute
+      --hour int             Hour the Snapshot Plan should be executed on (UTC) --max-snapshots int    Maximum amount of Snapshots that should be created by this Snapshot Plan --minute int           Minute the Snapshot Plan should be executed on (UTC)
 ```

 ### Options inherited from parent commands